 - Applicants must be persons from developing countries* who can demonstrate a need for financial assistance

-- Applicants who are currently living in Japan under a working visa are not eligible for the opportunity
+- Applicants who are currently living in Japan under a working visa are not eligible for the scholarship

-- Applicants who want to pursue a second master’s degree at UNU-IAS are not eligible for the opportunity
+- Applicants who want to pursue a second master’s degree at UNU-IAS are not eligible for the scholarship

 - English Language Requirements: The minimum score requirements for English language qualifications required by UNU-IAS are:

 - 600 on TOEFL – Paper-Based Testing (PBT) OR